 Eagle Butte Man Sentenced for Larceny

-United States Attorney Ron Parsons announced that an Eagle Butte, South Dakota, man convicted of Larceny was sentenced on February 5, 2018, by, U.S. District Judge, Roberto A. Lange.
+United States Attorney Alison J. Ramsdell announced that an Eagle Butte, South Dakota, man convicted of Larceny was sentenced on August 22, 2022, by Chief Judge Roberto A. Lange, U.S. District Court.

-Bradlee One Feather, age 28, was sentenced to time served, 3 years of supervised release, $4,077.99 due in restitution and a special assessment to the Federal Crime Victims Fund in the amount of $100.
+Randall Bear Eagle, age 38, was sentenced to 18 months in federal prison, followed by two years of supervised release, and a special assessment to the Federal Crime Victims Fund in the amount of $100.

-This case was investigated by the Cheyenne River Sioux Tribe Law Enforcement Service.
+This case was investigated by the Cheyenne River Sioux Tribe Law Enforcement Services.
 Assistant U.S. Attorney Jay Miller prosecuted the case.

-One Feather was immediately turned over to the custody of the U.S. Marshals Service.
+Bear Eagle was immediately remanded to the custody of the U.S. Marshals Service.